 I’m starting with Trader Joe’s brand gluten-free Italian bread.
 I used all but 4 slices – just because I want enough bread for 2 leftover turkey sandwiches – even if this year they’re actually going to be leftover cornish game hen sandwiches.

-I arranged the slices on a cookie sheet and baked them at 200° for about 45 minutes, flipping halfway through.
+I arranged the slices on a cookie sheet and baked them at 225° for about an hour, flipping halfway through.
 This allowed the moisture to escape from both sides of the bread.
-Once they fairly dry, I chopped them into squares.
+Once they’re fairly dry, I chopped them into squares.
+Spread them out on a cookie sheet overnight if you can, to let them dry out the rest of the way.
 I weighed the bread after I dried it out and it was about 7 oz.

 Next I chopped up half a large onion (1c) and 3 stalks of celery (about 2/3c), then sauteed them in a stick of butter.